deltavelez/gss/README.txt

 support for devices such as the keyboard, mouse, audio and joysticks.
 Think of SDL as a "driver", solely used to present the final graphic result or to interact with the machine.

 INSTALLATION
 ------------
+First, its is generally suggested to update the system: sudo apt-get update

 In your Linux system, install the SDL2 libraries:

 sudo apt-get install libsdl2-dev